nuremics/nuremics-labs/README.md

 ### Configure Studies

-As the **App** is executed, the **NUREMICS®** terminal provides new feedback about the defined studies, and stop execution by prompting that the first study needs to be configured.
+The **NUREMICS®** terminal is now providing a new feedback about the defined studies, and stop execution by prompting that the first study needs to be configured.

 ```shell
 > STUDIES <